cheezy64/bug.n/README.md

 for the Explorer shell of Microsoft Windows.
 It is written in the scripting language [AutoHotkey](https://www.autohotkey.com/).

+bug.n x.min is a minimal version of bug.n v10, which i.a. does not contain the following features:

+* App calls (support for external apps)
+* Custom or web interfaces
+* Dynamic (automatic) tiling
+* i3wm layout
+* Shell hook
+* System status information
+* (currently) Configuration templates (dwm, i3wm or xmonad)

 ### Running bug.n

 ##### Requirements